 With more of the world moving towards mobile, user engagement platforms are only going to become more prevalent and industry specific.
 However, what this might also mean is that they become more expensive.

-Your boss knows that customer retention is important and I’m sure they know that mobile is not going away.
+Your boss knows that customer retention software is important and I’m sure they know that mobile is not going away.
 By employing a user engagement platform, you are taking advantage of this trend while keeping your customers happy.

 3. “How much does this cost?”